Emit07/piuma/README.md

 	<a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </div>

 Piuma is an no-headache ultra-lightweight local document database written purely in python.
 Piuma is designed without just the **absoulute bare** essentials in mind.
 In the core version of Piuma there is no query language or any advanced search/modify functions.
-In its current version Piuma only stores data in memory, I plan to add local storage subpackage hopefully in the near future.
-This database should not be taken too seriously and should really only be used for small projects and testing.
+As of version v1.2.0, Piuma officially supports local json storage in a submodule.
+This database should not be taken too seriously and should really only be used for small to medium projects and testing.
 Feel free to contribute and modify :) (Checkout the license first).

 ## Quick Links
 * Github: https://github.com/emit07/piuma